myrill-labs/whitepaper/README.md

 ### Blockchain certification

 Once a bot has been designed and trained, we associate a [Non-Fungible Token](https://en.wikipedia.org/wiki/Non-fungible_token) (NFT) to it.
 We call it [Myrmidon](https://en.wikipedia.org/wiki/Myrmidons).
-We develop a [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (Dapp) to manage and store it.
+We develop a Dapp to manage and store it.
 The Dapp interacts with the [Solana](https://solana.com/) blockchain, and we are working exclusively with the smart contracts to guarantee verified data.
 The NFT certifies several properties of the bot:

 - Ownership.
 The NFT is linked to the public address of the creator and can be sold on Myrill's marketplace.
 - Statistical Model and meta-parameters checksum.
 The data itself is stored on Solana and thus cannot be modified any longer.